-The 4th house relates to nurturing and security and here the longing to be protected by the unity of life (Neptune) is extremely powerful.
+The 4th house of the chart relates to nurturing and security.
+Here the longing to be protected by the unity of life (Neptune) is extremely powerful.
 It is a longing to remain in the comforting arms of childhood, and if there are trines to a 4th house Neptune, there will often be an all too comfortable feeling of emotional well being.
-Many times the difficult aspects to Neptune usually mean there is always a nagging discontent at home, and perhaps a feeling that things don’t live up to their ideal picture of a family.
+Many times the difficult aspects to Neptune usually mean there is a nagging discontent at home, and perhaps a feeling that things don’t live up to their ideal picture of home and family

 In An Astrology Book for Beginners it says:

 With Neptune in the 4th house, there will be strong unconscious emotional ties to the home and family that are karmic in nature.
 People with Neptune in the 4th House often live near water and have strong feelings for the land and nature.
 Family secrets and mysteries surrounding aspects of home life are common.
 These people have a deep desire to mother the world and often bring strays and strangers into their homes.
 An afflicted Neptune can cause confused family relationships and a chaotic domestic environment.
 Neurosis from difficulties with parents and other family members can arise, and emotionally based nervous disorders that are difficult to diagnose may develop later in life.